kudobuilder/kudo/keps/0010-package-manager.md

 #### Operator Developer

-As a Operator Developer I, ...
+As an Operator Developer I, ...

 * would like to be able to host validation/testing plans and resources as part of the Package
 * would like to update my Package version